-The Center for Students with DisABILITIES is available if you suffer from any mental or physical impairment.
+The Justin Dart, Jr. Student Accessibility Center is available if you suffer from any mental or physical impairment.
 Please contact them for more information about accommodations that can be made to help you succeed at UH.

 For more information or support, please visit: